High Risk

 How Do Accrual Reserves Work?

-Accrual reserves work by setting a limit on the amount of money that can be taken out of your merchant account at one time.
-Until the reserve cap is met, a percentage of your sales is withdrawn and put into a non-interest-bearing bank account in case there are any debts you cannot cover.
+Accrual reserves work by setting a limit on the amount of money that can be taken out of your merchant account at once.
+Until the reserve cap is met, a percentage of your sales is withdrawn and put into a non-interest-bearing bank account.
+This is in case there are any debts you cannot cover.
 If your merchant account is closed for any reason, these funds will be used to pay back your debts so the bank doesn’t have to cover them out of pocket.

 How is the reserve taken out of my account?

 The reserve is taken out of each transaction as a percentage of your total sales.
-For instance, if the reserve is 10% with a $25,000 cap, 10% of each transaction would be withheld in the reserve until the account balance hits $25,000.
+If the reserve is 10% with a $25,000 cap, 10% of each transaction would be withheld in the reserve.
+It would stay there until the account balance hits $25,000.
 After hitting this balance, your transaction funds are transferred to your bank account untouched.

 Where do the reserve funds stay?

 The reserve funds stay in a separate account with the processing bank.
-However, this account is listed on your merchant account statement, so you can check your reserve balance at any time.
+However, your merchant account statement lists the account, so you can check your reserve balance at any time.
 See below for an example of a reserve balance on a merchant statement:

 What happens once I hit my reserve cap?

-Once the total agreed-upon capped amount is reached, the processor will no longer take a percentage of your sales during the duration of your merchant agreement.
-The reserve funds sit in your account until it’s closed, at which point, if you have good processing history, the bank will remit these funds to you.
+Once you’ve reached the capped amount, the processor will no longer take a percentage of your sales during the duration of your merchant agreement.
+The reserve funds sit in your account until its closing, at which point, if you have good processing history, the bank will remit these funds to you.

 In the event that you’ve already hit your cap but your processing volume limit is increased, your reserve cap will likely be adjusted relative to your new processing volume.
 For example, if your approved volume increases from $50,000 to $100,000, your reserve cap may increase from $25,000 to $50,000.
 In this case, you’re responsible for funding your reserve until it meets its new capped amount.